Alloy Wheel Refurbishing Guide

-My name is Richard Munt and I own the Brake Caliper Specialists, also known as BCS.
+My name is Richard Munt and I owned the BCS Automotive.
 However, I didn’t always just specialise in brakes…

 In 2003, I started a company that refurbished alloy wheels, but in 2007 I had to either fold or sell in a hurry as I was mobilised for a tour of duty in Iraq.
 I was a reserve soldier in the Royal Engineers.